Lizzy303/ActiveJobs_Scraper/README.md

 requests: For making HTTP requests to the API.
 pandas: For data manipulation and exporting to CSV.
-Step-by-Step Installation
-Clone or Download the Repository

-# Clone the repository using Git:

-bash
-Copy code
-git clone <repository-url>
-Or download the script file directly.

 # Install Required Libraries